arjunmullick/coding-Interview/README.md

 These are the most popular coding interview question from easy to hard in order.

-The problem covers common pattern focused in interview:
+The problem covers common pattern / algo in interview:

 - Binary search
 - Two pointers